paduagroup/clandpol/README.md

     C4H10   9:12
     dca    13:15

-where atomic indices or/and a range of indices correspond to atomic types associating with this fragment in the `data.lmp` file.
+where atomic indices or/and a range of indices correspond to atomic types associating with this fragment in the `data.lmp`.
 In this example, NA, CR, CW, C1, HCR, C1A, HCW, H1 belong to the c2c1im fragment; C2, CS, HC, CT are from the C4H10 fragment and N3A, CZA, NZA are from the dca fragment.
-Thus, the script requires `c2c1im.zmat`, `C4H10.zmat` and `dca.zmat` structure files.
+Thus, the script requires `c2c1im.zmat`, `C4H10.zmat` and `dca.zmat` structure files for the fragments.

+The `scaleLJ` script relies on several input files with fragment specification, structure files of fragments in common formats (`.xyz`, `.zmat`, `.mol`, `.pdb`), and the `pair.lmp` file with the original pair parameters of the non-polarizable system.

-Scaled epsilon (and sigma) values for LJ interaction are printed into a `pair-p-sc.lmp` file that directly can be used by LAMMPS.
-The scaling coefficients are outputted to the terminal.
-If they are obtained by the prediction scheme, SAPT calculated values (if available) are given only for the comparison.
+Scaled epsilon (and sigma) values for LJ interactions are written to a `pair-sc.lmp` file that can be included in the LAMMPS input script.
+The parameters that were scaled are identified by a `~` character.
+The scaling coefficients used are also printed to the screen.
+If they are obtained by the prediction scheme, SAPT calculated values (if available) are shown only for the comparison.

     Epsilon LJ parameters were scaled by k_pred parameter.
 Changes are marked with '~'.
     Sigma LJ parameters were not scaled.